Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 is different: The attacker has to reconstruct the secret key using a single trace of side-channel information.
 Besides protocol limitations, ephemeral keys can be the reason for such a constraint.
 Techniques like SPA are a general way to tackle this problem.
-These techniques useeasily distinguishable features of operations like double and add, or add and multiply, to infer key-bits.
+These techniques use easily distinguishable features of operations like double and add, or add and multiply, to infer key-bits.
 The majority of the available literature deals with these two types of scenarios. **If the observed signal-to-noise ratio is not high enough, or the implementation is done in a way that ensures the used operations being independent of the key(i. e. no key-dependent jumps), SPA style attacks are not possible